Pheonnexx/max_triangle_total_test/README.md

 edit:

-On the second attempt of getting this right, I felt that to avoid the local maximum issue I should looking two steps ahead rather than one.
-Looking at the four possibilities of the initial line and then its next children would produce.

-*This issue had to be solved to move on to the current solution, after a couple hours break I solved it almost immediately much to my delight.
+On undertanding the problem further my next solution was built to consider two lines at the same time.
+While of course this solves triangle_test_2 example on avoiding local maximum, for a triangle with a 100 lines it wouldnt work, and actually gave me a lower title.
+This leads me onto the idea for my next solution, which would mean I would have to dynamically consider the lines according to whats there, with probably a bottom up, rather than a top down solution that I have here.
+Unfortunately with my current level of knowledge I am unable to put together a solution for this, once the challenge is over I fully intend to go and understand this.

-### Total time to write solution: 4.5hrs
+### Total time to write solution: 6.5hrs
 ---

 ### Total time to run: Av 0.040 secs